Skip to main content

 • Artificial Intelligence (AI) and Machine Learning (ML)

-These technologies crunch vast datasets to identify individual patterns—where people travel, how they book, what they like—and generate tailored recommendations, dynamic pricing, and targeted messaging.
+These advanced tools crunch vast datasets to identify individual patterns—where people travel, how they book, what they like—and generate relevant offers, dynamic pricing, and targeted messaging.

 • Real-Time Behavioural Analytics

-Platforms now track user actions across websites and apps to trigger instant responses, such as live chat offers or alternative destinations when a traveller abandons a search.
+Platforms track user actions across marketing channels to trigger instant responses, such as live chat offers or alternative destinations when a traveller abandons a search.

 • Customer Data Platforms (CDPs)

-CDPs unify data from multiple sources—CRM, email, web, social—into a single view of the customer, allowing travel companies to design consistent, personalised journeys across all touchpoints.
+CDPs unify data from multiple sources—CRM, email, web, social—into a single view of the customer, allowing travel businesses to build stronger relationships and deliver consistent, personalised journeys.

 • Generative AI and Conversational Interfaces